Monkey-C-Luffy/SEScriptingUtilities/README.md

 All you then have to do is,right click on your visual studio solution in your Solution Explorer and add <b>existing</b> project,find the shared project and add it.<br/>
 This should be it!All done!
 </p>

+# Using With Malware Dev's Extension
+It is highly advised,to reduce the final lines of your script,to enable the MDK option <b>Remove Unused Types<b/>